13 Nov Case Study: Everything Is Big in Texas, Especially the Hail

 “Since the early 80’s Hyload has manufactured roof products that have performed to unprecedented standards,” said Dave Afanador, Hyload’s business development manager.
 “They have been specified and applied to roofs in some of the harshest conditions.
 It’s one thing to warrant a roof material on a building; it’s quite another to stand behind that warranty, or better yet, not have failures to warrant.“

 Hyload currently has 1,035 active warranties, and a majority of those are school districts.
-Of that number, 835 have additional hail protection that has been added since 1997 to bolster their defense against adverse weather.
+Of that number, 835 have additional hail protection that has been added since 1997 to bolster their confidence against adverse weather.

 To meet the harsh conditions needed to sustain North Texas weather, we recommended the Hyload 150E roofing membrane.
 H150E is a high performance, thermoplastic roofing membrane.